dmytrovoytko/llm-bookclub/README.md

 Don't forget to remove downloaded images if you experimented with project locally!
 Use `docker images` to list all images and then `docker image rm ...` to remove those you don't need anymore.

+## Retrieval evaluation

+Notebooks with text only and vector search retrieval evaluation are in [evaluation](/evaluation) directory.

+- experiment with weights and boost to improve retrieval metrics

+## Best practices

+ * [x] Hybrid search: combining both text and vector search (Elastic search, encoding)
+ * [x] Reranking (extra filtering) and user query rewriting (simplified)

+## Next steps

+I plan to:
+- add more book reviews to the dataset, add some more categories
+- keep tuning prompts to improve retrieval quality

+Stay tuned!

+## Support

+🙏 Thank you for your attention and time!

+- If you experience any issue while following this instruction (or something left unclear), please add it to [Issues](/issues), I'll be glad to help/fix.
+And your feedback, questions & suggestions are welcome as well!
+- Feel free to fork and submit pull requests.

+If you find this project helpful, please ⭐️star⭐️ my repo https://github.com/dmytrovoytko/llm-bookclub to help other people discover it 🙏

+Made with ❤️ in Ukraine 🇺🇦 Dmytro Voytko